ZachT1711/ceramic/OVERVIEW.md

 10. Publish data schemas; and
 11. Publish policies and service agreements.

-Any solution does not meet these requirements will be too siloed to be interoperable, too rigid to be broadly used, or too isolated to meet the demands of today's businesses.
+Finally, a solution aiming to make it simpler to build powerful applications must be easy for developers to use.
+It must fit existing mental and development models, be simple to understand and use, put no major burden on developers or users, and scale well with new use cases and copmlexity.
+Any solution does not meet these requirements will be too siloed to be interoperable, too rigid to be broadly used, or too isolated to meet the demands of today's builders.

 ## What should be stored on Ceramic?